-Elly is a devout humanist with no patience for turning a blind eye to structural power dynamics (ie let's be recklessly optimistic hippies, but be real aware/critical of lived and material context bruh 🤙 ).
-While at UC Davis pursuing a major in Modern Middle East History and minors in Human Rights and Jewish Studies, Elly became involved with numerous direct action social causes including the fight against tuition hikes, Black Lives Matter Sacramento, and various groups fighting for Palestinian Liberation.
-After completing their degree, they worked as a peer counselor in a domestic violence shelter and then as case manager in a homeless shelter in West Sacramento, before leaving for Jerusalem as a participant in Achvat Amim!
-Born and raised in Southern California, Elly loves all things beach, playing/listening to folkmusic, and generally just good vibes.
+I'm Elly.
+I'm a devout humanist with no patience for turning a blind eye to structural power dynamics (i.e. let's be optimistic hippies and dream big, but also be fiercely aware/critical of lived and material context of the present).
+I hail from the sunny sands of San Diego 🤙.
+While at UC Davis pursuing a major in Modern Middle East History and minors in Human Rights and Jewish Studies, I became involved with numerous direct action social causes.
+This included the fight against egregious tuition hikes across the UC system, Black Lives Matter Sacramento, and various groups fighting for Palestinian Liberation.
+After completing my degree, I worked as a peer counselor in a domestic violence shelter and then as case manager in a homeless shelter in West Sacramento, before leaving for Jerusalem as a participant in Achvat Amim in 2018.
+Since then I've remained a close friend of the Achvat crew as a volunteer/cheerleader and now as member of the tzevet.
+I loves all things beach, playing/listening to folkmusic, and generally just good vibes.

 Rabbi Rachel "Bluth" Rosenbluth, Ruchani Founder